Bhagya-Sunil/Code-A-Pookalam--Bhagya/README.md

 ### Technologies Used
-The pookalam is best implemented using SVG embedded in HTML (<svg>).
+The pookalam is best implemented using SVG embedded in HTML.
 SVG handles crisp vector shapes, rotations, and layering easily and scales responsively.

 ### Video explaining How you build the pookalam